alexandertrefz/essence/packages/website/protocols.md

 The standard library still writes its overrides to say the same thing faster.
-`Integer`'s four inequalities read its own `compare` rather than the cross-kind table, and answer what `Orderable`'s provided bodies answer — which is now a promise about performance alone, not one the language leans on.
+`Integer`'s four inequalities read its own `compare` rather than the cross-kind table, and answer what `Comparable`'s provided bodies answer — which is now a promise about performance alone, not one the language leans on.

 ## Extension